 These seed kits would make a great gift for my Mom - do you ship internationally?
-Unfortunately due to Federal law we are only able to ship seeds and worms within the United States
+Unfortunately due to Federal law we are only able to ship seeds and worms within the United States all other home gardening products can indeed be shipped internationally.

 Can I plant my seed kit in pots?
 YES!
 All of our seeds are suited for Urban Gardens (raised beds/pots) and Sub-Urban Gardens (traditional rows planted in the ground) When planting in raised beds or pots your plants will require more water and regular applications of organic nutrients like compost, worm castings, liquid kelp, seaweed or similar.
+When choosing soil for your pots we recommend using a blend of 1/3 Peat to retain the moisture 1/3 topsoil for added nutrient and 1/3 compost to create a living soil.

 I know what Organic and Non-GMO mean, but what does "Untreated Seeds" mean?
 Sometimes seeds can be treated with chemicals including pesticides, fungicides, etc that can prolong their storage and prevent some fungal diseases.
 Unless treated with organic compounds these treatments compromise organic status.
 Garden Outside The Box only sells seeds that are 100% untreated, USDA Organic and Non-GMO.